hzeller/jcxxgen/README.md

 ```

 You can **use defined types** then in other structs; here we use the
-`TextDocument` referred to above.
+`TextDocument` type defined above.
 If we don't know the type or just
 want to store plain json, the type `object` can be used.
 All of these are
 stored by value.